dotnet/android/Documentation/building/windows/instructions.md

 `bin\$(Configuration)\dotnet` and will use the locally built binaries.

 See the [One .NET Documentation](../../guides/OneDotNet.md) for further details.

+# Creating installers

+Once `dotnet msbuild Xamarin.Android.sln -t:Prepare` is complete, .NET android workload packs can be built with:

+    dotnet-local.cmd build Xamarin.Android.sln -t:BuildDotNet,PackDotNet -m:1

+Several `.nupkg` files will be output in `.\bin\Build$(Configuration)\nuget-unsigned`.

+Commercial packages will be created by this command if the `dotnet-local.cmd build Xamarin.Android.sln -t:BuildExternal` command was ran before building.

 # Building Unit Tests